History of Tibet: Geographical setting

-Tibet lies between the civilizations of China and India.
-Extensive mountain ranges to the east of the Tibetan Plateau mark the border with China, and the Himalayas of Nepal and India separate Tibet and India.
+Tibet lies between the civilizations of China proper and Indian subcontinent.
+Extensive mountain ranges to the east of the Tibetan Plateau mark the border with the Chinese heartland, and the Himalayas of the republics of Nepal and India separate the plateau from the subcontinent lying south.
 Tibet has been called the "roof of the world" and "the land of snows".

-Linguists classify the Tibetan language and its dialects as belonging to the Tibeto-Burman languages, the non-Sinitic members of the Sino-Tibetan language family.
+Linguists classify the Tibetan language and its dialects as belonging to the Tibeto-Burman languages, the non-Sinitic members of the broader Sino-Tibetan language family.

 Prehistory

 Some archaeological data suggest archaic humans passed through Tibet at the time India was first inhabited, half a million years ago.
 Impressions of hands and feet suggest hominins were present at the above 4,000 meters above sea level high Tibetan Plateau 169,000–226,000 years ago.
 Modern humans first inhabited the Tibetan Plateau at least twenty-one thousand years ago.
 This population was largely replaced around 3000 years ago by Neolithic immigrants from northern China.
 However, there is a "partial genetic continuity between the Paleolithic inhabitants and the contemporary Tibetan populations".
 The vast majority of Tibetan maternal mtDNA components can trace their ancestry to both paleolithic and Neolithic during the mid-Holocene.

 Megalithic monuments dot the Tibetan Plateau and may have been used in ancestor worship.
 Prehistoric Iron Age hillforts and burial complexes have recently been found on the Tibetan Plateau, but the remote high altitude location makes archaeological research difficult.